devyagurung/Conda_Files/README.md

  # Project: RNA seq analysis in Mouse Breast Cancer

- # Exploring various pipelines to analyze the RNA seq data
+ # Exploring various pipelines to analyze RNA seq data
  # Used Pair-wise raw fastq data.

  Overview of the Workflow